f18m/cmonitor/README.md

 It will perform following steps:

- - Watch all files below a directory and notify an event for changes Pod restart or creation of a new Pod.
+ - Watch all files below a directory and notify an event for changes of a Pod restart or creation of a new Pod.
  - check the process name against the white-list given in the filter list.
  - Execute command to launch CMonitor if the process name matches with the filter.